 Prices for the space heaters range from $175 for the EdenPURE Gen 3 1000, $197 for the EdenPURE Gen 2, and $397 for the Gen 4 1000.
 That's quite a bit more than you would pay for similar heaters at your local Walmart or Target store.

 Currently, there are 85 reviewsof the space heaters in our comments section, and overall the EdenPURE received only 1 ½ out of 5 stars in the ConsumerAffairs satisfaction rating.

-Many consumer complaints deal with the issue of the heaters not working properly after a year or so of use.
-Our readers complain that some of the EdenPUREs tend to blow cold air after a period of time, and some have just stopped working all together.
+Many consumer grievances deal with the issue of the heaters not working properly after a year or so of use.
+Our readers report that some of the EdenPUREs tend to blow cold air after a period of time, and some have just stopped working all together.